 Comprehensive visitor insurance plans will provide coverage for providers within their PPO network.

-What Policy Maximum Should I Choose for Parents Visiting the USA?
+What is a Policy Maximum, and Which One Should I Choose for Parents Visiting the USA?

 While a higher policy maximum may increase the policy's cost, it will give higher protection and prevent more out-of-pocket costs for expensive medical treatment such as hospitalization or surgery.

-Emergency airlifts can cost tens of thousands of dollars without insurance, and while no one wants to think that they will need emergency transport during their stay in the US, this benefit can prove to be crucial protection financially.
+Emergency airlifts can cost tens of thousands of dollars in the US without insurance, and while no one wants to think that they will need emergency transport during their stay in the US, this benefit can prove to be crucial financial protection.

-Repatriation of remains is another benefit that is often included in visitors insurance plans that is important for elderly parents visiting the US.
+Repatriation of remains is another benefit that is often included in visitors insurance plans, which is important for elderly visitors to the US.

 This benefit ensures that if a parent were to suddenly pass away during their visit, family members would receive coverage and assistance with local authorities when it comes to returning their remains back to their home country.